 - as a vehicle into which smaller, narrower-purpose trust funds can be consolidated in order to streamline administration.

 For these new trusts, which are accommodated outside of OUDT, the charitable purposes (objects) and powers of the University as trustee are set out in the form of a Trust Regulation.
 In accordance with the Financial Regulations.
-Trust Regulations are prepared by Legal Services, supported by the Trusts Administrator and in consultation with Divisional Registrars (or their equivalent in the case of budgetary units not in divisions) and taking advice where necessary from the Legal Services Office.
+Trust Regulations are prepared by Trusts Management in consultation with Divisional Registrars (or their equivalent in the case of budgetary units not in divisions) and taking advice where necessary from the Legal Services Office.
 They are approved on behalf of Council by the General Purposes Committee which has authority to approve trust regulations under Council Regulations 15 of 2002.
 All new regulations are published in the University Gazette.